thorschoepe/collisionavoidance_NRP/README.md

-After that the state machine which is used to create a random environment and monitor, if the robot craches into any object or left the arena, should work flawlessly.
+After that the state machine which is used to create a random environment and monitors, if the robot craches into any object or left the arena, should work flawlessly.

 ### 2.5 sEMD/TDE nest model

-Since the spikebot brain is using the spiking elementary motion detector/Time difference encoder in nest you have to add this model to the nest environment.
+Since the spikebot brain is using the nest version of the spiking elementary motion detector/Time difference encoder you have to add this model to the nest environment.

 The nest sEMD/TDE model and a test script for a single sEMD can be found at: collisionavoidance_NRP/code/nest_semd_model/